PLL Performance Simulation and Design Handbook - 5th Edition

 There is also the other approach, not trusting formulas enough and relying on only measured results.
 The fault with this is that many great insights are lost and it is difficult to learn and grow in PLL knowledge this way.
 Furthermore, by knowing what a result should theoretically be, it makes it easier to spot and diagnose problems with a PLL circuit.
 This book takes a unique approach to PLL design by combining rigorous mathematical derivations for formulas with actual measured data.
 When there is agreement between these two, then one can feel much more confident with the results.

-The fourth edition of this book adds a lot of information about partially integrated loop filters and oscillators, as well as cleaning up some minor mistakes in the third edition.
+The fifth edition of this book adds a lot of information about partially integrated loop filters and oscillators, as well as cleaning up some minor mistakes in the fourth edition.